 Offering – A piece of Beeswax is held in the left hand of the target.

-Offering – A Robin’s Egg is held in the right hand of the target until it softens.
+Offering – A wyrd item with The Hidden trait is held in the right hand of the target until it softens.

 Liturgy – “You stand at the beginning, middle and end of all things.
 Soul of your soul, mind of your mind, body of your body.”